owncloud/ocis/ocis/adr/0013-locking.md

 - Add CS3 API for resource (files, directories) locking, unlocking and checking locks
   - locking always with timeout
   - lock creation is a "create-if-not-exists" operation
-  - locks need to have arbitrary metadata (eg. the CS3 WOPI server is stateless by storing information on / in the locks)
+  - locks need to have arbitrary metadata (e.g. the CS3 WOPI server is stateless by storing information on / in the locks)
 - Implement WebDAV locking using the CS3 API
 - Implement Locking in storage drivers
 - Change CS3 WOPI server to use CS3 API locking mechanism